Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 - Then for each character, repeat the process until reaching the final boss puppets.
 - Build the Neo Geo CD version automatically from the MVS version.

-Final adujstments were made by looking closely at gameplay footage during dev, frame by frame to spot any missing tile conversion.
+Final adujstments were made by looking closely at gameplay footage during dev, frame by frame to spot any missing tile conversion (only way to see a single pixel missing).

 ## My rules